xando/django-rocket-engine/docs/index.rst

 .. image:: logo.png

-Welcome to django-rocket-engine, Django on AppEngine project documentation.
+Welcome to the documentation for django-rocket-engine - Django on AppEngine

-Project  is a  helper library  with main  goal to  help setup  "correct" (in subjective meaning) Django development environment for Google AppEngine services.
+Project  is a  helper library  with main  goal to  help setup  "correct" Django development environment for Google AppEngine services.

 Supports: